ac5599656/test_project2A/README.md

 The App also identifies the user and location.

-To see a live demo.
-Please click [here](https://limitless-basin-10585.herokuapp.com/).
+To see a live demo, Please click [here](https://limitless-basin-10585.herokuapp.com/).

 ## Authors